Thyroxine/tarantool_technosphere/HW_1_proxy/README.md

 ```
 It reads settings from `proxy.yml`

-3. Navigate to proxied joomla to http://localhost:9001 or http://localhost:9001/admininstrator and login with admin login and password.
+3. Navigate to proxied Joomla to http://localhost:9001 or http://localhost:9001/admininstrator and login with admin login and password.
 Login and editing works.
 Installation does not work.
 File upload does not work because Tarantool HTTP does not support multipart/formdata POST queries (See https://github.com/tarantool/http/blob/8909e39049b8124c62593ce4e83ab68b95c47765/http/router/request.lua).

 3. Stop joomla container by `docker-compose down` when not needed.